Implement Meta Conversions API Program via ATS for Web

 For non-purchase events such as 'Add to Cart', Account 'Creation', and others, we recommend setting up a trigger event only on some pages to make sure they are not fired on every page load.

-Specify to have the trigger added to all pages by selecting Always, or in specific pages by selecting On Some Pages.
-If you choose the latter, you need to provide the page URL and a domain identifier to specify when the module should start detection to obtain all conversion data from the page.
+If you selected Page Elements as the event detection method (see step 5), you can specify to have the trigger added to all pages by selecting "Always", or in specific pages by selecting "On Some Pages".
+If you choose the latter, you must provide the page URL and a domain identifier to specify when the module should start detection to obtain all conversion data from the page.
 Click the plus button to add multiple pages.

 Click

-.If you enabled Data Layer Detection (see step 6), in the Events List, click the three-dotted icon corresponding to the event you've just created and click Get Snippet.
+.If you selected Data Layer Detection V1 as the event detection method (see step 5), in the "Events List", click the three-dotted icon corresponding to the event you've just created and click "Get Snippet".
 Copy the JavaScript code displayed to obtain the data layer specifications needed to push the event.

 Once you are done with setting up the events, you may want to verify if your setup is working correctly in Meta Events Manager.
 After you start sending events, you should be able to verify them within 20 minutes.